How to sleep train twins in the same room.

 One of the best things I did while helping my girls learn to sleep through the night was to take notes.
 Yes, there are a lot of apps out there, but old-fashioned pen and paper worked best for us.
 I would note wake times, any feedings, any diaper changes, etc. It can be hard to analyze what is happening when you are half asleep.

 With two babies and two different personalities, it can feel like you aren’t making any progress.
 But taking notes lets you see that your twins are making progress, even if it doesn’t feel like it.

 Your Twins Will Sleep in the Same Room

 Your twins will sleep.
 These tips got our twins to sleep through the night by 12 weeks old.
-Yes, this is later than my singleton and a lot of singletons, but it is pretty good for two babies.
+Yes, this is later than my singleton and a lot of singletons, but it is pretty good for 3 month old twins.
 As I said twins are often born earlier and smaller, and they often need a little more time to reach this sleep milestone.
 But they will get there.

 Sharing a room doesn’t mean you can’t help your babies sleep.
 Many twins room share and sleep all night long.
 You can do this, Mama.
 Your whole family will sleep.

 Do you need help tracking your twins sleep habits?
 I created worksheets to help me take notes on who was sleeping when along with feeding and diaper habits.
 You can grab copies of these worksheets to use yourself in my free printable library!
 Sign up to get the password emailed directly to you and sign up for the Team Cartwright mailing list.
 (Don’t worry, you can unsubscribe at any time.)
 This library also has science projects and learning activities to do at home!